Views 438

 Preparing the Backpack

-Before I start sewing, I make certain to clean the area of my backpack where the patch will go, removing any debris or loose threads that could interfere with the process.
+Before I sew anything, I just make sure to clean the section of my backpack where the patch is going with a little soap and water, getting rid of any crap or loose threads that would get in the way.

-I also double-check that the backpack material is non-synthetic if I'm using an iron-on patch, as synthetic fabrics like nylon may not hold the adhesive well.
+I also verify that the backpack material is non-synthetic in case I’m using an iron-on patch, because materials such as nylon won’t always take to the adhesive well.

 Choosing the Patch Location